 Here we share key pointers for how to present the schedule of a surgeon, and consequently improve surgeon communications in a surgical practice.

-- Finally, there’s the noble “trying-to-push-Excel-to its limits” method of scheduling.
-This just leads to confusing, heavy and cumbersome files that are a pain to navigate, awkward to follow and prone to errors.
-(Not to mention the hours of manual entry and manipulation involved.)
+Finally, there’s the noble “trying-to-push-Excel-to its limits” method of scheduling.
+This just leads to confusing, heavy, and cumbersome files.
+They’re a pain to navigate, awkward to follow, and prone to errors.
+Not to mention the hours of manual entry and manipulation involved.

 Perhaps they don’t like change – even when it’s for the better.
-But if you want to increase efficiency, convenience and surgeon schedule transparency, these outmoded scheduling systems have just got to go.
+But if you want to increase efficiency, convenience, and surgeon schedule transparency, these outmoded scheduling systems have got to go.